bipinKrishnan/ml-recipe-book/mlm.md

 })
 ```

 As you can see from the above figure, we've a train, validation and test set.
 Of which, the training set is a huge one.
-So, for the sake of simplicity and for faster training, we will take a subset of the train set.
+So, for the sake of simplicity and for faster training, we will take a subset of the 'train' set.

-We will take 10,000 rows from the train set for training and 2000 rows for testing:
+We will take 10,000 rows from the 'train' set for training and 2000(20% of the training size) rows for testing:

 ```python
 train_size = 10000